 Yes.
 To install the Coveo for Salesforce application from the AppExchange, you must be the Salesforce administrator of your organization.

-A Coveo organization is a private and secured environment in the Coveo Cloud Platform.
+A Coveo organization is a private and secured environment in Coveo.

-For Coveo for Salesforce Pro and Enterprise editions, the organization hosts a unified index of your content from one or more sources (such as CRM [Salesforce], websites, emails [Microsoft Exchange, Gmail], files [Dropbox, Google Drive], Intranet [SharePoint, Confluence], or community [Lithium]) to make this content searchable (see Coveo Cloud V2).
+For Coveo for Salesforce Pro and Enterprise editions, the organization hosts a unified index of your content from one or more sources (such as CRM [Salesforce], websites, files [Dropbox, Google Drive], Intranet [SharePoint, Confluence], or community [Khoros Community]) to make this content searchable (see Coveo Administration Console).

-For all editions of Coveo for Salesforce, a Coveo organization hosts usage analytics data allowing you to track how end-users take advantage of the search solution (see Coveo Cloud Usage Analytics).
-The Coveo organization also offers Coveo Machine Learning and Search Optimization/Search features.
+For all editions of Coveo for Salesforce, a Coveo organization hosts usage analytics data allowing you to track how end users take advantage of the search solution (see Coveo Usage Analytics overview).
+The Coveo organization also offers Coveo Machine Learning and Search optimization/Search features.

-End-users do not need any access to the Coveo organization administration console.
-They only see search results from the Coveo organization in search applications such as Coveo for Salesforce (see Coveo for Salesforce Overview).
+End users don’t need any access to the Coveo organization Administration Console.
+They only see search results from the Coveo organization in search applications such as Coveo for Salesforce (see Coveo for Salesforce overview).

 A Coveo Insight Panel is the part of the Coveo for Salesforce application that you see in Salesforce page layouts.
 It automatically displays content relevant to the context of the currently viewed Salesforce page.

-Many different types of content can be indexed through sources such as Salesforce, Exchange, Gmail, Dropbox, and Lithium:
+Many different types of content can be indexed through sources such as Salesforce, Gmail, Dropbox, and Khoros Community:

-A refresh, called incremental refresh in Coveo Cloud V1, is typically performed at 15-minute intervals, but your administrator can configure the refresh rate for each source.
+A refresh is typically performed at 15-minute intervals, but your administrator can configure the refresh rate for each source.

-Coveo for Salesforce is engineered to have only minimal impact on the performance of your Salesforce organization and will not affect performance for users.
+Coveo for Salesforce is engineered to have only minimal impact on the performance of your Salesforce organization and won’t affect performance for users.